MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/rules.md

 9. **Context preservation:** When making changes, preserve the surrounding context in the `SEARCH` block to uniquely identify the modification point.

 10. **Incremental changes:** Prefer multiple small, targeted diffs over large, complex replacements to minimize risk of errors.

+11. **Syntax and Linting Checks:** After applying changes, verify that the code compiles and passes linting checks to ensure no syntax errors were introduced.

+12. **Multi-File Operations:** When making changes across multiple files, apply diffs one file at a time and confirm each success before proceeding.

+13. **Regex Usage:** Use regex in SEARCH blocks only when necessary and ensure patterns are precise to avoid unintended matches.

+14. **Documentation Updates:** Update any related documentation if changes affect interfaces or behaviors.